Benjamin Lloyd Beall

-Benjamin Lloyd Beall, (1801–1863), U. S. Army officer, who served in the U.S. Cavalry, in the antebellum Indian Wars, Mexican–American War, and American Civil War.
+Benjamin Lloyd Beall (1801–1863) was a U. S. Army officer who served in the U.S. Cavalry, in the antebellum Indian Wars, Mexican–American War, and American Civil War.

+He is also known by the moniker "Old Ben".

 Early life

 Benjamin Lloyd Beall was born 1 Oct 1801 in Washington D.C.
-His father, Lloyd Beall, born 9 Aug 1751 in Maryland was a career officer, who in 1814, was a major of artillery stationed at Fort McHenry.
-His mother was Elizabeth Waugh Jones, born 14 May 1764 in Baltimore, Maryland On March 25, 1814, at age thirteen years and five months, Ben was admitted to West Point.
+His father was Brevet Major Lloyd Beall (born 9 Aug 1751 in Maryland) of the United States Army, cousin of George Beall, and descendant of Ninian Beall (1625-1717),immigrant to Maryland from Scotland.
+Lloyd Beall, was wounded at Germantown during the American Revolution, served as mayor of Georgetown, D.C. from 1797 to 1799, and in 1814 during the War of 1812 was a Major of Artillery stationed at Fort McHenry near Baltimore.
+His mother was Elizabeth Waugh Jones, born 14 May 1764 in Baltimore, Maryland.
+One of his brothers was Lloyd James Beall, who served as the Commandant of the Confederate States Marine Corps from May 23, 1861, to April 9, 1865.

+On March 25, 1814, at age thirteen years and five months, Ben was admitted to West Point.
 In June 1818, Cadet Benjamin Beall was ranked 16th out of 19 cadets in his section.
 Despite having spent four years at the military academy, he was placed in the third (sophomore) class.
 For this reason he decided to drop out of West Point, but in later years he continued with his military career.
 In 1818, with the aid of some influential friends of his late father, Beall secured a clerkship with the War Department, where he would remain for the next 18 years.

 Beall would recount how he arrived at the Military Academy a brash youth, fully "equipped with a pointer and a liquor flask."
 Beall described his new cadet uniform as consisting of an "embroidered coat, tights, high top boots with tassels, cocked hat & sword" and mentioned how he almost got into a fist-fight in New York with a street urchin who had taunted him by "singing out 'there goes a middy on half pay.'"
 (Staff Records, (Proceedings of the Academic Board) U.S. Military Academy for June 1818, U.S. Military Academy Cadet Application Papers, 1805–1866 and Orders of the Adjutant for 16 October 1818, U.S. Military Academy, NARA RG 688.
 See also George Stammerjohan and Will Gorenfeld, '”Dropped from the Rolls: The West Point Years of Benjamin Beall: 1814–1818”, Military Collector & Historian, Spring 2002, vol. 54, no. 1, 16.)

 On June 13, 1825 Beall married Elizabeth Taylor, daughter of George Taylor and Mary Ann (LNU).
 She was born in Virginia in 1802.
 They would become the parents of five sons and two daughters.